fssfll/fssfll/spike/lessons/spike_basecode/spike_basecode.md

 # What is the Bolton Robotics Base Code?

-Bolton Robotics Base Code is a set of starter Python files that help students quickly set up and start solving FIRST Lego League Challenges.
-It provides a simple framework so students can focus more on programming and problem-solving.
-Here’s what makes it great:
+The Bolton Robotics Base Code is a set of starter Python files designed to help students quickly get their Spike robot ready for FIRST Lego League challenges.
+It includes a pre-made robot class that handles things like motor ports, sensor setup, and wheel size, so you don’t have to start from scratch.
+This saves time and lets you focus more on solving problems and writing code.
+The base code also has a simple menu that lets you choose from up to nine programs, making it easy to switch between different tasks during practice or competition.
+Overall, it’s a helpful tool for getting organized, experimenting with ideas, and building smarter solutions faster.

-__Foundation for Success:__

-The base code includes a ready-made robot class that sets up important details like motor ports, sensor connections, and wheel size.
-This gives students a solid and organized starting point for their robot projects.

-__Ease of Configuration:__

-Since the base code already includes key hardware settings, students can configure their robots quickly without worrying about complicated details.
-This means they can spend more time programming and less time setting things up.

-__Program Selection Interface:__

-One of the best features is the program select menu.
-This lets students easily pick from up to 9 different programs they’ve written for different challenges.
-It makes switching between programs simple and convenient.

-__Efficient Problem Solving:__

-The goal of the base code is to speed up the coding process so students can focus on solving problems.
-With a pre-defined robot class and an easy-to-use menu, students can quickly test ideas, experiment, and improve their solutions—key skills for success in First Lego League!

 # How Do I Get the Base Robot Code?
 - Visit the GitHub repository where the Bolton Robotics Base Code is hosted: [Bolton Robotics Base Code Repository](https://github.com/fssfll/spike_basecode).
 - On the GitHub page, click on the "Code" button and then select "Download ZIP" to download the entire project as a ZIP file.
 - Extract the downloaded ZIP file to a location on your computer and extract the contents.
-- Open Pybricks IDE, click the "Import a file" icon, navigate to the folder where you extracted the Base Code, and add all the python files.
+- Open Pybricks IDE or go to [code.pybricks.com](code.pybricks.com), click the "Import a file" icon, navigate to the folder where you extracted the Base Code, and add all the python files.

 # What do the files I downloaded do?